nwg/racket-wiki/Artifacts.md

 We want to catch these problems using the contract system before we create a server error.
 We use _functional composition_ to create **make-idl**, which will take four arguments:

-Recall that in _composition_, the first function to exectute is the rightmost argument, with its return value(s) being passed to the function-argument on its left
+Recall that in _composition_, the first function to execute is the rightmost argument, with its return value(s) being passed to the function-argument on its left

 So reading **(make-idl....)** from right to left: